When Do You Start Paying Mortgage on a New Build: Essential Guidelines

 Do You Pay Rent And Mortgage On A New Build At The Same Time?

-No, you won’t have to pay rent and mortgage simultaneously on a new build property.
+No, you won’t have to pay rent and mortgage simultaneously on a newly built property.
 Once you move into your new home, the rental period ends, and the mortgage payments begin.

 Can I Take Out A Mortgage On A New Build Property Before It’s Complete?

-Yes, it’s possible to secure a mortgage for a new build property before it’s complete.
+Yes, it’s possible to secure a mortgage for a newly built property before it’s complete.
 This is known as a “pre-completion mortgage” and allows you to have financing in place ahead of time.

 Conclusion

-When buying a new build property, mortgage payments typically start after the completion and handover stage.
+When buying a newly built property, mortgage payments typically start after the completion and handover stage.
 It is crucial to ensure that you are financially prepared to start making payments as soon as you take possession of the property.

 Additionally, explore any potential mortgage incentives or schemes that may be available to you.
 These incentives can help reduce the financial burden during the initial stages of homeownership and make the process more manageable.